Rokasbarasa1/Embedded_linux_tinkering/readme.md

 ## Kernel drivers
 Kernel driver writing happens on the current computer.
 It does not need to be the Linux one.
-To get into the RPI using windows command line, use "ssh pi@<IP_OF_RPI>" then the pasword is just "pi".
+Then the code is copied over to the RPI.
+To get started, connect the RPI to power.
+Open windows command line, use "ssh pi@<IP_OF_RPI>" then the pasword is just "pi".
 Dont use Putty.
 The kernel drivers are stored in "/home/pi/Desktop".
 Just "cd Desktop" once you loggin.
+In this directory you can initialize the kernel drivers you make.

 I think the OS i am using is a Raspberry PI OS 64 bit.